Board and Constitution

 Become a member

-People living or working in the area serviced by Bellarine Community Health can apply to become a financial or associate member.
+People living or working in the area serviced by Bellarine Community Health can apply to become a financial member.
 Members should have an interest in supporting the aims and services of Bellarine Community Health and be willing to understand the complexities of providing health services to meet a broad suite of community needs.

 Download BCH Membership Application Form here.